How long does it take to get a credit card?

 There are many reasons a credit application can be denied, ranging from an error on the application to insufficient income.
 But no matter the reasons, the credit card issuer is required by law to tell you what they are.
 For example, if your credit scores were too low, the notice will explain that and which credit bureau the information came from.
 Or they’ll tell you how you can get that information yourself.

+You may be able to request that the credit card company reconsider your application, which might require you to send additional information.
 If your application is denied, you could look for a new credit card to apply for that has eligibility requirements you can more easily meet.

 Key takeaways: How long it takes to get a credit card

 Getting access to a new credit card can take seconds or weeks.
-But like many things, you can help smooth the process with a bit of preparation.
+But you can help smooth the process with a bit of preparation.
 Having a clear sense of your credit score and getting pre-approved can help expedite the process and get your credit card into your hands faster.

 Related Content